Houston Astros: 2020–present: Second World Series title

 The 2022 season opened without Carlos Correa at shortstop for the first time since 2016 as he left for the Minnesota Twins in free agency.
 Rookie shortstop Jeremy Peña made the Opening Day start and manned the position for the entire season.
 The Astros clinched the division on September 19, their second consecutive division title and their fifth in six seasons.
 Justin Verlander had a resurgent and historic season, leading the league with a 1.75 ERA en route to his third career Cy Young Award.
 Upon entering the postseason, the Astros swept the Mariners in three tightly contested ALDS games to advance to their American League record sixth consecutive ALCS.
 The Astros swept the Yankees to advance to the World Series for the second year in a row and fourth in six seasons.
 On November 2, 2022, in Game 4 of the 2022 World Series against the Philadelphia Phillies at the Citizens Bank Park, the Astros became the first team to throw a combined no-hitter in postseason history, and the second team to throw a no-hitter in World Series history after Don Larsen's perfect game with the New York Yankees in 1956.
 The Astros went on to defeat the Phillies in six games, earning their second World Series title.
 Jeremy Peña won the Series MVP Award; the first rookie position player in MLB history to do so, and the first rookie shortstop in history to hit a home run in the World Series.
+The Astros became the first team to have a winning percentage of .622 (or better) in a six-season span (2017–2022) with multiple World Series titles since the 1953-1958 New York Yankees, and they became the sixth team since 1960 to win the World Series after losing it the previous year.

+During the 2022-23 offseason, Baker's contract was renewed for another year, while Click parted ways with the team following a breakdown of contractual negotiations.
+In February 2023, Dana Brown was hired as the new general manager for the Astros.